Why is my smoke detector buzzing noise

 2. 2

-After replacing the battery, press the test button to ensure the smoke detector is functioning properly.
+After replacing the battery, press the test button on the smoke detector to ensure it's working properly.
+The detector should sound an alarm when tested.

 Frequently Asked Questions

-How often should I replace my smoke detector batteries?
+How often should I replace the batteries in my smoke detectors?

 When should I call a professional for a buzzing smoke detector?